dsirianni/psi4/doc/sphinxman/source/psithonmol.rst

 are accessible through the handle :samp:`{option_molecule_name}` in :samp:`molecule {optional_molecule_name} \\{...\\}`.

-*  The molecular geometry can be got and set and manipulated as a :py:class:`~psi4.core.Matrix` object.
+*  The molecular geometry can be gotten, set, and manipulated as a :py:class:`~psi4.core.Matrix` object.
 Below shows how to access coordinates in an input file in Python. ::